zakki0925224/kernel-hack-sandbox/README.md

 - `kernel_version`: The version of the Linux kernel to use.
 - `kernel_buildconfig`: A list of additional kernel configuration options to apply during the build process.
 - `force_rebuild`: (Optional) Set to `true` to force a rebuild of the kernel and root filesystem, even if they already exist.
+- `init`: (Optional) Specifies the path to the init binary or script that will be executed as the first process (`PID 1`) inside the sandbox.
+If not set, `/bin/sh` will be used.

 ### Important Notes